Ride Recap: Katsu Got Your Tongue?

 That intersection also coincides with a fast downhill from Martinez along Alhambra Valley, a thrilling descent off Pig Farm.
 Back in the day the road was in not-so-great shape and on a club ride Walter Teague, a retired Pan Am purser and probably the second oldest member of the club at the time (Gene Howard of Bike-A-Thon fame being just slightly older) hit some gravel at the turn onto Bear Creek and went down, breaking both wrists.

 I was riding alongside Ken and he said “You write a lot!”.
 Being aged and full of decrepit parts including ears, I thought he said ‘You ride a lot”.
 I told him I hadn’t been riding since last October because of surgery.
 He corrected me and I thought, “Somebody actually reads the club blog??”
 That number is solidly in the low single digits, all the more to bolster my increasing irrelevance to the club.
+He didn’t mention whether he thought what I wrote was worth reading.
+It doesn’t matter: when one suffers from logorrhea, it’s all about quantity, not quality.
 But I do love my adoring readership!

 Roger was stopping, as usual, to take photographs of the scenery including the explosion of poppies we encountered by the road.
 We all crept along at our own pace.
 On every Bear we were surmounting Cathy was bemoaning her lack of climbing to date.
 By now it was past noon, the sun was high, and although being warm it wasn’t at the uncomfortable level.
 The descent down Papa Bear is fast and not for the faint-hearted.
 It’s wide open, steep, and you pick up speed immediately.
 Back in the day it was the club challenge to see who could go down the fastest.
 I never recorded anything above 39 MPH on my old Cateye Solar computer.
 At that point cowardice always got the better of me.
 I don’t recall precisely but it was likely Bruce Matasci who went the fastest.
 He was a skilled bike handler and fearless.
 Keep in mind in those days we were riding 20 mm wide tires pumped up to 110 PSI, which made for a rough ride and the ever gruesome fantasy of hitting a rock or pothole, exploding your front tire, and ending up a miserable pile of road rash.
 Or worse.
 Today I’m even more of a coward and hit the brakes well before 35 MPH, and that’s even using 42 mm tires with disc brakes, which I was this day.